ajaynadig/bhr/README.md

 The output of `bivariate` is an R object.
 Of interest to most users will be:

 1) `output_name$rg$rg_mixed` and `output_name$rg$rg_mixed_se`: Reports the burden h2 rg and burden h2 rg standard error for the trait pair

+**Optional flags**

+There are also many optional flags that can be included in the BHR analysis, that may be of interest to some users:

+1) `num_blocks`: The number of equally sized blocks of genes used to compute jackknife SE estimates.
+(Default:100)
+2) `genomewide_correction`: Whether to condition on the genome-wide burden in model.
+See "Minor-allele biased population stratification" in the methods section of the BHR paper.
+In practice, you may consider setting this flag to TRUE if you observe non-zero burden heritability for synonymous variants.
+(Default: FALSE)
+3) `gwc_exclusion`: Additional flag allowing user to specify if any annotations should be excluded from calculation of the genome-wide correction.
+Format is a list of column names from the baseline model or annotation files.
+For example, if you suspect that the bulk of highly constrained genes are causal for your phenotype, you may consider excluding "baseline_oe1_total5".
+(Default: NULL).
+4) `fixed_genes`: BHR models significant genes as fixed effects, and identifies those significant genes via a simple chi-squared test (see "Large-effect genes as fixed effects" in the methods section of the BHR paper).
+If you have identified significant genes via a more sophisticated approach (for example, using linear mixed models in SAIGE-GENE+), you can input a list of genes here, which BHR will then use for fixed-effects instead of performing the chi-squared test.
+(Default: NULL)
+5) `output_jackknife_h2`: Output leave-block-out jackknife heritability estimates.
+(Default: FALSE)
+6) `output_jackknife_rg`: Output leave-block-out jackknife covariance and correlation estimates.
+(Default: FALSE)
+7) `ss_list_trait1`:
+8) `ss_list_trait2`:
+9) `trait_list`:
+10) `overdispersion`: Include a term in the model that fits an overdispersion term.
+See Equation 10 in the BHR paper.
+In practice, overdispersion heritability inference in BHR is much less powerful than burden heritability inference, and modelling overdispersion can cause issues due to approximate colinearity with the intercept, so we do not model overdispersion by default, meaning that the intercept by default reflects both confounding and overdispersion (Default: FALSE)
+11) `all_models`: If TRUE, outputs results using only random-effects model (e.g. excluding significant/fixed genes), in addition to mixed model.
+(Default: FALSE)
+12) `slope_correction`: A user-specified correction to be made to the inferred regression coefficient.
+We made use of this flag to correct for LD, see "Accounting for LD" in the methods section of the BHR paper.
+13) `num_null_conditions`: BHR uses null moment conditions to effectively fix the intercept in such a way that very little true burden heritability signal leaks into the intercept, see "Independence assumption and selection-related bias" in methods section of the BHR paper.
+We found that 5 sets of null moment conditions works well (see Supplementary Figure 8 in BHR paper).
+Practically, you may consider increasing this number if you suspect that there is leakage of true burden heritability signal into intercept (e.g. if you observe a much higher intercept in LoF versus synonymous) (Default: 5)
+14) `custom_weights`: By default, BHR computes burden heritability with the simplest burden definition: the count of minor alleles (e.g. uniform weights).
+However, there are many possible choices of burden weights, and the best choice depends on the question of interest.
+See "Alternative burden definitions" in methods section of BHR paper.
+If this flag is TRUE, then BHR will expect to find a column in the summary statistics with name "custom_weights", that will be used to calculate burdens.
+(Default: FALSE)
+15) `null_stats`: If TRUE, BHR will randomly sign flip effect sizes to effectively eliminate burden heritability signal.
+This can be useful as a negative-control analysis, as there should be no burden heritability when using null burden statistics.
+(Default: FALSE)
+16) `intercept`: If FALSE, BHR will not fit an intercept.
+In the vast majority of cases, this is undesirable and will lead to inflated burden heritability estimates.
+(Default: TRUE)
+17) `custom_variant_variances`: In most cases, users will specify AF, and this will used to calculate variant variances.
+However, in some cases, users may not have access to allele frequencies, and will need to compute variance directly from other available parameters.
+If this flag is TRUE, BHR will expect a column in the summary statistics, "variant_variances", and will use these estimates to calculate burden weights and statistics.
+(Default: FALSE)